Fittingly, Chef Pépin takes inaugural Julia Child Award

 Potter Palmer on Dunkin’ Donuts Coffee Testing

-Potter Palmer, director of MET’s Food & Wine Experiential Programs, provides expert insight in the recent Boston Globe article, “Dunkin’ Donuts Coffee Tester Has Clout.”
+Potter Palmer, director of MET’s Food & Wine, provides expert insight in the recent Boston Globe article, “Dunkin’ Donuts Coffee Tester Has Clout.”
 He explains that while building a system for taste-testing coffee and other foods and beverages isn’t difficult, subjectivity can be a challenge.
 “The science of taste is complex and is influenced by genetics as well as aspects like mood,” says Dr. Potter.

 BU’s Own Potter Palmer Named Food & Wine Director

-Potter Palmer, formerly a lecturer in MET’s Master of Liberal Arts (MLA) in Gastronomy Program, has been appointed director of Food & Wine Experiential Programs.
+Potter Palmer, formerly a lecturer in MET’s Master of Liberal Arts (MLA) in Gastronomy Program, has been appointed director of Food & Wine.
 But his Boston University roots run even deeper: he’s a graduate of both the MLA program and our own Certificate Program in Culinary Arts.

 As Associate Dean for Academic Affairs Lou Chitkushev points out, Dr. Palmer’s blend of technological, educational, and culinary skills makes him well suited “for exploring new directions and digital learning opportunities for these acclaimed BU programs, and for bringing them to the next level.“